 What does "keep within listing limit" mean?

 If this is enabled, when using the "saved listings" feature, BidBud will check before listing each item to see if you're within your Trade Me listing limit.
-If not, it'll reschedule the listing to be listed at the same time the next day (excluding Friday and Saturday as they're off peak days).
+If not, it'll reschedule the listing to be listed at the same time the next day.
+The option to exclude Friday and Saturday exists as they're off peak days, when far fewer people are using Trade Me.

 I have a suggestion for improvement, can you add it?